paulomendesdigital/environment-installation-ubuntu-18.04/README.md

 sudo apt-get install phpmyadmin
 ```

-Insert the code below in the default file at /etc/nginx/sites-available/default
+To configue phpMyAdmin, insert the code below in the default file at /etc/nginx/sites-available/default
 ```
 location /phpmyadmin {
    root /usr/share/;